nikkiboyd/Wonder-Word-Counter/README.md

 ## Description

-_This program will assist users with counting the frequency of a single word throughout a given sentence or paragraph.
-The program has been built to account for case sensitivity, all forms of punctuation, pluralization, and an infinite amount of entries.
-Please stay tuned for the user interface portion of this program shortly!_
+Wonder Word is devoted to saving users from manually counting words!
+Simply enter the word to search in any given paragraph, and let the superhero take care of the rest.

+Our brave hero is NOT affected by:

+- Case sensitivity
+- All forms of punctuation
+- Pluralization
+- Special characters and numbers
+- Any amount of words per entry

+_...so just paste and GO!_

 ![](https://user-images.githubusercontent.com/38386782/42403771-73ca08de-8138-11e8-8a53-4aa878d8e18c.png)